STL (file format): Binary

-Units in binary STL

-The coordinate units are not specified in the STL standard.
-One idea is to add an ASCII string UNITS=xx somewhere in the header, where xx are two bytes representing the units used, when writing this file.
-Possible options are:

-The facet normal
+Facet normal

-In both ASCII and binary versions of STL, the facet normal should be a unit vector pointing outwards from the solid object.
-In most software this may be set to (0,0,0), and the software will automatically calculate a normal based on the order of the triangle vertices using the "right-hand rule", i.e. the vertices are listed in counter-clock-wise order from outside.
+In both ASCII and binary versions of STL, the facet normal should be a unit vector pointing outward from the solid object.
+In most software this may be set to (0,0,0), and the software automatically calculates a normal based on the order of the triangle vertices using the "right-hand rule", i.e. the vertices are listed in counter-clock-wise order from outside.
 Some STL loaders (e.g. the STL plugin for Art of Illusion) check that the normal in the file agrees with the normal they calculate using the right-hand rule and warn the user when it does not.
 Other software may ignore the facet normal entirely and use only the right-hand rule.
 Although it is rare to specify a normal that cannot be calculated using the right-hand rule, in order to be entirely portable, a file should both provide the facet normal and order the vertices appropriately.
 A notable exception is SolidWorks, which uses the normal for shading effects.